avventoapps/Telefyna-App/README.md

 ![Telefyna](https://avventohome.org/wp-content/uploads/2020/12/telefyna.png "Telefyna")

 # Telefyna
-An android online/local streaming and scheduling app for audio and video.
+An android online/local streaming and scheduling player for audio and video suitable for TVs and radios.
 ______

+## Installation
+* Download the [APK from here](https://github.com/avventoapps/avvento/releases/latest/download/telefyna.apk) and install it, grant the app Storage permission and relaod it if necessary

 ## Configurations
-* Use `config.json` to create your own configurations, [here is a sample](https://github.com/avventoapps/Telefyna/blob/master/config.json), add it to either `sdcard` if existing /device drive in a folder called `telefyna` plus your local playlist folder
+* Use `config.json` to create your own configurations, [here is a sample](https://github.com/avventoapps/Telefyna/blob/master/config.json), add it to either `sdcard` if existing /device drive in a folder called `telefyna`
+* Add a local playlist folder containing your local programs folder for each local playlist
 * Ensure the telefyna app is granted storage permission in your permissions

 ### Device